pdreker/fritz_exporter/README.md

 It has been tested against an AVM Fritz!Box 7590 (DSL), a Fritz!Repeater 2400 and a Fritz!WLAN Repeater 1750E.
 If you have another box and data is missing, please file an issue or PR on GitHub.

-## WARNING
+## Upgrade Notes

+### v1.0.0

-This current version (1.0.0 and later) of the exporter has completely reworked how this exports metrics!
+Version 1.0.0 of the exporter has completely reworked how this exports metrics!
 If you have used this exporter in the past, you will get a completely new set of metrics.

-### Changes

 * the metrics prefix has changed from `fritzbox_` to `fritz_`
 * all labels have been converted to lower-case (e.g. `Serial` -> `serial`) to be in line with the common usage of labels